spark8899/deplay_agent/README.md

 # version plan
  * v1 Support specific file uploads and specific commands for a single project(Has been completed)
  * v2 Support specific file uploads and specific commands for multiple projects(developing)
- * v3 Support websock command execution
+ * v3 on the basis of v2, it also supports websocket command execution

 # Test example
 command api